FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_loadbalancer_v2.md

 * `description` - (Optional) Human-readable description for the loadbalancer.

-* `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the loadbalancer.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new loadbalancer.

 * `vip_address` - (Optional) The ip address of the load balancer.
     Changing this creates a new loadbalancer.

-* `admin_state_up` - (Optional) The administrative state of the loadbalancer.
-    A valid value is true (UP) or false (DOWN).

 * `tags` - (Optional) The key/value pairs to associate with the loadbalancer.

-* `flavor` - (Optional) The UUID of a flavor.
-Currently, this is not supported.
-    Changing this creates a new loadbalancer.

 * `loadbalancer_provider` - (Optional) The name of the provider.
 Currently, only vlb is supported.
 Changing this creates a new loadbalancer.